Sebastian197/BlueCity/README.md

 dialect: 'mysql'
 ```

 3. Create the mysql database, that in our case is "bluecity_db".
+Follow this diagram.

 ![JetBrains & PhpStorm](https://ubublog.com/wp-content/uploads/logo-ps-jb.png)